Popeye cartoons on DVD

 Holman left for other venues but returned on the Alabama Cable TV Network on April 15, 1985.
 His new show was so successful that a year later he MC'd a second series for WDBB TV channel 17 in Tuscaloosa where he screened Tom & Jerry and Looney Tunes movie cartoons.

-Unfortunately, ACT revived The Children's TV Bill in 1990 and Cousin Cliff was forced to remove cartoons and commercials from his show.
+Unfortunately, ACT revived the Children's TV Bill in 1990 and Cousin Cliff was forced to remove cartoons and commercials from his show.
 His program moved to the local zoo where he used magic tricks to teach viewers mathematics but eventually the Alabama Cable TV Network was forced to pull the plug on 'The Cousin Cliff Show.'

 Sergeant Jack